Jerome Courtland: Director

 In 1968 Courtland made his directorial debut with several episodes of The Flying Nun.
 In the 1980s he directed episodes of Aaron Spelling's Dynasty, Fantasy Island, The Love Boat and The Colbys.

 In the early 1990s he made guest appearances on L.A.
 Law and Knots Landing.
 In 1997 he moved to the Chicago area, where for five years he taught acting and directing for the camera at Columbia College.

+Death

-Courtland died on March 1, 2012, of heart disease in the Santa Clarita, California.
+Courtland died on March 1, 2012, from heart disease, in Santa Clarita, California.